nguyennick197/positive-doodle-api/README.md

 ### Query parameters

 - `tag`: The tag of doodle to retrieve.
-Default is null.
+Default is none.
 - `search`: Filters doodles by image text and tag.
+Default is none.
-Default is null.
+- `file_name`: Filter doodles by file_name.
+Default is none.

 ### Example